ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 "Blocked", and "Filtered" are thus used to refer to "Forged Answer (4)", "Blocked (15)", and "Filtered (17)".

+In this document, the term "DNS server" refers to a DNS recursive resolver or a DNS forwarder that generates DNS structured error responses.

 # DNS Filtering Techniques and Their Limitations {#existing-techniques}

 DNS responses can be filtered by sending, e.g., a bogus (also called